vvandenb/buildspaceSolidity/README.md

 # Buildspace Solidity DAPP 👋
 A simple DAPP I created with Buildspace.\
-You can wave at me on https://vvandenbwaves.herokuapp.com/ (Connect to the Rinkeby network)
+You can wave at me on https://waves.onrender.com/ (On the Goerli testnet)